tisonkun/tisonkun/README.md

 #### Featured projects

 * [HawkEye](http://github.com/korandoru/hawkeye), a simple license header checker and formatter, in multiple distribution forms.
 I created this tool and adopt it in multiple OSS projects.
-* [Apache Kvrocks](https://github.com/apache/incubator-kvrocks), a distributed key-value NoSQL database that uses RocksDB as storage engine and is compatible with Redis protocol.
-I'm acting as its mentor and one of the major contributors.

 #### Selected posts